Exact completion and constructive theories of sets: Exact and categories

-which follows from the theory of exact completions~\cite{CaVi1998}, commutes with the regular-logic structure on both posets.
-Hence it guarantees that the internal logic of \catet on a projective is still the BHK-interpretation in \catct of intuitionistic logic. \end{rem}
+which, in particular, commutes with the regular-logic structure on both posets~\cite{CaVi1998}.
+Hence it guarantees that the internal logic of \exct on a projective is still the BHK-interpretation in \catct of intuitionistic logic. \end{rem}